 From 1948 to 1958, the institution — now known as Neithrop Hospital — came under the National Health Service.
 It was then run by the National Assistance Board until 1961, when the buildings were handed back to the hospital's Management Committee.

 In the mid-1980s, the hospital's facilities (it was now a geriatric unit) were transferred to the main Horton General Hospital.
 The old building was then demolished.

 Horley Children's Home

 Prior to 1914, the union's pauper children resided at the workhouse.
 Originally, they were taught by the workhouse schoolmaster or schoolmistress, then later went out each day to local elementary schools.
 In August 1914, the Board of Guardians agreed to rent a cottage and land at the south end of Horley from a Mr Fox, for use as a children's home.
 It was decided that no child would remain in the workhouse after March 1915 and in 1919, the property was purchased by the union.
 It was home to 20-24 boys and girls, and according to William Potts 'under capable foster parents, and in the happiest of circumstances'.
-Also from 1919, the original home (now known as "The Lawn") housed boys, while a neighbouring property ("Greystones") housed girls - in later years, dormotories for the older boys are believed to have been placed in Greystones.
+Also from 1919, the original home (now known as 'The Lawn') housed boys, while a neighbouring property ('Greystones') housed girls - in later years, dormitories for the older boys are believed to have been placed in Greystones.

 Aunt Em gave us soup and bread and then a cart came to take us to the home.

 I thought the home was quite good.
 The boys and girls lived together, there were more boys than girls.
 Except for the older boys, who lived separately in another house, we all slept in dormitories, separate for girls and boys.